-"2025 Puerto Bahia Debt" means the debt facility, in the principal amount of \$370 million, dated October 4, 2013, between inter alia, Puerto Bahia, Itaú BBA Colombia S.A. and other lenders, which matures in June 2025, for the construction and development of the Port Facility.
+"2025 Puerto Bahia Debt" means the debt facility in the principal amount of \$370 million, dated October 4, 2013, between inter alia, Puerto Bahia, Itaú BBA Colombia S.A. and other lenders, which was repaid in full on March 31, 2023, with the proceeds from the PIL Loan Facility.

-"2028 Unsecured Indenture" means the indenture governing the 2028 Unsecured Notes.
+"2028 Unsecured Indenture" means the indenture governing the 2028 Unsecured Notes, as amended or supplemented from time to time.